Model for MD state

 write access to data is really needed.

-#2 Updated by Michael Shirts almost 2 years ago
+#2 Updated by Michael Shirts about 2 years ago

 Where do we already already need copies of state objects (such as t_state in minimize)?
 And are there exceptions either way?
 Meaning do we want most state to have a single/multiple instance(s) but some state should be different.